Art Therapy with a Year 9 Student

 Art Therapy Case Study

 Ben was referred for art therapy with ETS due to school staff and educational psychologists having concerns around his aggression and difficulties with peers.
 Ben was a year nine pupil, originally from Zimbabwe.
 After an initial consultation with school staff, Ben’s family and Ben himself, he was offered a seven week art therapy assessment.
-This aim of this assessment was to gain further understanding of Ben’s perspetive on his difficulties, to assess his ability to engage with art therapy and to discuss and set realistic goals for any therapeutic plan.
+The aim of this assessment was to gain further understanding of Ben’s perspective on his difficulties, to assess his ability to engage with art therapy and to discuss and set realistic goals for any therapeutic plan.

-Ben’s had also had many years involvement with CAMHS psychiatry, while this involvement had been very helpful for the family as a whole, Ben had not been able to engage with the service as an individual.
+Ben had also had many years involvement with CAMHS psychiatry; while this involvement had been very helpful for the family as a whole, Ben had not been able to engage with the service as an individual.
 CAMHS staff supported a referral to ETS and continued to liase with myself, the art psychotherapist, throughout Ben’s therapy with ETS.
 Ben felt more able to engage with art therapy than verbal therapies as it allowed him to express feelings and thoughts that he could not put into words.
 By allowing himself to express through colour, form, symbol, metaphor and story, Ben was able to communicate feelings and memories that had haunted him for many years.
 Some of these feelings Ben had not ever been able to articulate verbally.

 Ben’s experiences in Zimbabwe included loss and separation from family members at a crucially young age.
 Ben had a great deal of anger as a result of personal trauma and as a result of having lived under a corrupt and dangerous regime, his family denied many rights, denied freedom.
 Through his art therapy Ben was able to slowly begin making links between his aggressive behaviours, his angry feelings and his personal history.
 As much as expression through image making is an important part of the art therapy process, as important is the relationship with the therapist; whose role it is to hold and help process difficult and overwhelming feelings and emotions.
 Ben’s art therapy sessions continued on a weekly basis throughout a whole school year.
 Ben’s teachers reported that his behaviour improved to such an extent that he totally ceased to have violent outbursts and fights in school (once a daily occurrence).
 Staff also reported this previously isolated pupil, was making more friends and appearing more confident and generally happier in school.